nsail-lab/CADD/README.md

 ```bash
 bash run_bost.sh
 ```

+### Configurations
-You can modify the yaml file at `configs` folder in order to change the configurations of the models and training,
+You can modify the yaml file at `configs` folder in order to change the configurations of the models and training.

-The trained model can be found at our huggingface page, CADD[https://huggingface.co/collections/gcyzsl/cadd-models-67a0eb4e83c3565727a8f9d4].
+The trained model can be found at our huggingface page, [CADD](https://huggingface.co/collections/gcyzsl/cadd-models-67a0eb4e83c3565727a8f9d4).